Sandbox game: Use in education

-Some sandbox games have gained favorable use in education settings for inspiring studies to use creativity and critical thinking skills.
+Some sandbox games have gained traction in educational settings, particularly to develop students' creativity and critical thinking skills.

-Part of Microsoft's rationale for acquiring Mojang, the developers of Minecraft, for in 2014 was for its potential application in science, technology, engineering, and mathematics (STEM) education, according to CEO Satya Nadella on its acquisition in 2014, as the game already helps to pique children's curiosity.
-Microsoft subsequently enhanced the MinecraftEDU version of the game into Minecraft: Education Edition (now known as Minecraft Education) that gives teachers and students numerous pre-made resources to work from, and the ability for teachers to monitor and assist students in their work, but otherwise allowing students to create and learn following several lesson plans developed by Microsoft.
+Part of Microsoft's rationale for acquiring Mojang, developer of Minecraft, for in 2014 was for its potential application in science, technology, engineering, and mathematics (STEM) education, according to CEO Satya Nadella, as the game already helps to pique children's curiosity.
+Microsoft subsequently enhanced the MinecraftEDU version of the game into Minecraft: Education Edition (later known as Minecraft Education) that gives teachers and students numerous pre-made resources to work from.
+It features the ability for teachers to monitor and assist students in their work, but otherwise allows students to create and learn following several lesson plans developed by Microsoft, including within the aforementioned STEM subjects.

+Research conducted during the 2018/2019 academic year suggested the educational potential of the Roblox platform.
+The study involved 53 students tasked to create a virtual environment using 3D models of the sculptural heritage of Santa Cruz de Tenerife.
+Students reported improvements in their understanding, not only of creating interactive worlds through Roblox, but also understanding of the sculptural heritage of the city.

 Educators and schools leverage Roblox for their computer and programming lessons.
-Students learning with Roblox can use their maintained game creation engine called Roblox Studio.
-The creation of these games can inspire students to work with creativity and concepts.
+Students learning with Roblox can use their game creation engine Roblox Studio; the creation of these games can inspire students to work creatively with various concepts.